Past Prologue: Home video releases

 The first home media release of the episode was on VHS cassette in the United States on September 10, 1996.
 It was part of the initial launch of cassettes by Paramount Home Video which saw the first six episodes released and was on a single episode cassette.

 "Past Prologue" was released with "A Man Alone" on September 24, 1996 on LaserDisc in the United States.

 On February 8, 1997 this episode was released on LaserDisc in Japan as part of the half-season box set 1st Season vol.1.
 This included episodes from "Emissary" to "Move Along Home" with both English and Japanese audio tracks.

 It was released on DVD as part of the season one box set on June 3, 2003.
 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.

-Watch guides

-In 2018, SyFy recommend "Past Prologue" for its abbreviated watch for the Bajoran character Kira Nerys.
-They explain that the episode helps establish Kira's backstory, as she encounters a previous relation from the days of the occupation; as the story unfolds her relationship with the Federation is also established.